 As a consequence, your mind is constantly alert with racing thoughts and overthinking, feelings of impending doom, problems with sleep, changes in appetite and dissociation, where you feel like you are not connected with anything or anyone, including with your own body.

 Talking about your anxiety can be difficult.
-Sometimes friends and family don't understand why you are so worried, and tell you to "Snap out of it", or that you are "too sensitive".
+Sometimes friends and family don't understand why you are so worried, and tell you that you are "too sensitive".
 Sometimes they might think you are being weak or being dramatic.
 Not getting the support you need may make you try to hide your feelings, which makes your symptoms worse.

 Finding someone to share your feeling with who you can trust can be hard.
 That is where I come in.